PJM Glossary

 Available Flowgate Capability

-A measure of the flow capability remaining on a Flowgate for further commercial activity over and above already committed uses.
-It is defined as TFC less Existing Transmission Commitments (ETC), less a Capacity Benefit Margin, less a Transmission Reliability Margin, plus Postbacks and plus Counterflows.
-(NERC definition)
+A measure of the flow capability remaining on a flowgate for further commercial activity over and above already committed uses.
+It is defined as total flowgate capability less existing transmission commitments, less a capacity benefit margin, less a transmission reliability margin, plus postbacks, and plus counterflows.

 Available Transfer Capability (ATC)